 WordPress doesn’t have FTP access

-In most of the cases, all the managed WordPress hosting providers have all the basic things required for WordPress to function properly enabled by default.
-If you are on a self-managed hosting such as Digital Ocean, you might wanna enable the FTP access to WordPress by inserting the following line to the wp-config.php file.
+In most cases, all the managed WordPress hosting providers have all the basic things required for WordPress to function properly enabled by default.
+If you are on a self-managed hosting such as Digital Ocean, you might wanna enable FTP access to WordPress by inserting the following line to the wp-config.php file.

 define('FS_METHOD','direct')